Oscarj-8/React-Task-Tracker/README.md

-# Task Trakcer Developed using React
+# Task Tracker Developed using React